The Adventures of Sanmao the Waif: Zhang Leping

+Production and political pressure

 The film was produced and developed by Kunlun Film Company, a Shanghai company founded in May 1947 and established as a replacement for Lianhua Film Company which previously shut down due to extensive interference of the National Party.
 Having released several left-leaning themed films before 1949, like "Crows and Sparrows" (乌鸦与麻雀, 1949), "The Spring River Flows East" (一江春水向东流, 1947) and "Eight Thousand Li of Cloud and Moon" (八千里路云和月, 1947), Kunlun Film Company's engagement in the production of The Adventures of Sanmao the Waif confirmed that the movie would implement politically charged content.
 The film was made during the company's post war era, which was distinguished by “their urgent sense of political intervention, their emphasis on realistic representation (instead of idealistic in the 1930s) and their willingness to reach out to the masses”.
 Left-wing screenwriter Yang Hansheng, with revisions from Chen Baichen and Li Tianji, developed the initial script for the film but director Zhao Ming changed much of it, believing that the original script was too dramatic and divergent from Zhang Leping's original comic strips.
 Zhao Ming mentioned that he aimed to create a balance between light-hearted, humorous tones and the serious, tragic events that Sanmao experiences.